Scholarships for Children of Active-duty Police and Firefighters

 The Electronic Security Association maintains the Youth Scholarship Program, which will award scholarships to two children of active-duty police officers and firefighters.
 The first place winner will receive $7,500 to put toward their college education and the second place winner will receive $2,500.
 Awards are based on a combination of academic achievement, national test scores, extracurricular participation and an essay titled, “What it means to me to have my parent or guardian involved in securing our community.”

 Students who reside in one of the following states must enter their state-level scholarship program to be considered for the national awards:California, Connecticut, Georgia, Indiana, Kentucky, Louisiana, Nevada (Clark County Residents Only), New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, Washington and Wisconsin (check with the state chapter for their deadlines).
-There is a national deadline of March 29, 2013 for other states.
+There is a national deadline in March for other states.

 Concerns of Police Survivors, Inc. (C.O.P.S.) offers scholarships to surviving children and to surviving spouses of law enforcement officers killed in the line of duty.
 However, scholarships are not awarded to survivors who are entitled to a tuition-free education as a state death benefit.

-STRIVE (Scholarships To Recognize Intelligence Vision And Excellence) is for children of a Law Enforcement Officer (In Active Service, Retired or Killed-In-The-Line-of-Duty).
+STRIVE (This scholarship is no longer being offered) (Scholarships To Recognize Intelligence Vision And Excellence) is for children of a Law Enforcement Officer (In Active Service, Retired or Killed-In-The-Line-of-Duty).
 To be eligible you must be must be a graduating high school senior at the time of application submission or be currently enrolled as a full time student attending an accredited University.
 Applications must be postmarked by February 27th.
 This is for children of law enforcement personnel in the following states: Illinois, Iowa, Michigan, Minnesota, Wisconsin.

-Charles L. Gittens Scholarship Award - This one-time ($1,000) award is offered to a graduating high school senior interested in pursuing a career in law enforcement or criminal justice.
+Charles L. Gittens Scholarship Award - This one-time ($1,000) award is offered to a graduating high school senior interested in pursuing a career in law enforcement or criminal justice (The information is on the same page as the Irlet Anderson Scholarship) .
 The application must be postmarked no later than April 15th.

 Alabama

-Police Officer's And Firefighter's Survivor's Educational Assistance Program -
+Police Officer's And Firefighter's Survivor's Educational Assistance Program (pdf - see page 2) -

 A grant covering tuition, fees, books and supplies for dependents and eligible spouses of Alabama police officers and firefighters killed in the line of duty.
 There is no limit on the amount awarded to recipients.
 Awards are available for undergraduate study in public institutions in Alabama.